Simo56/LadonCloudAgent/README.md

 ## Key Features

-- Implements a Cloud Agent using the HyperLedger Aries framework.
+<b>Cloud Agent Implementation</b>: Ladon Cloud Agent is built upon the Hyperledger Aries framework, delivering a powerful and adaptable cloud agent solution.

-- Secure and customizable agent setup for interacting with Aries networks.
+<b>Robust Security and Customization</b>: Enjoy the benefits of a secure and highly customizable agent setup that facilitates seamless interaction with Aries networks.
+Tailor your agent's behavior to meet your specific requirements.

-- Utilizes various Aries modules for DID management, connections, and more.
+<b>Module Integration</b>: Leveraging a diverse range of Aries modules, Ladon Cloud Agent empowers you with advanced features for DID management, connection establishment, and more.
+Seamlessly integrate these modules into your workflow.

-- Provides registration and management of schemas for verifiable credentials.
+<b>Verifiable Credentials Management</b>: Streamline the registration and administration of schemas, ensuring a hassle-free process for creating, validating, and managing verifiable credentials.
+Simplify your interaction with credential issuance and verification workflows.

 ## How To Use